dm4ml/gears/docs/quickstart.md

 ## Create a Gear

 A `Gear` is a class that wraps an LLM API call.
-A `Gear` has a jinja-formatted prompt template, `transform` method to transform the output of the LLM into a context, and `switch` method to select the next `Gear` to run. `Gear` objects are initialized with an LLM object.
+A `Gear` has a jinja-formatted prompt prompt, `transform` method to transform the output of the LLM into a context, and `switch` method to select the next `Gear` to run. `Gear` objects are initialized with an LLM object.

 Here's a set of gears to provide a structured greeting: